 Legislative Update—Tax Reform: With Congress ready to start a five week recess, House Republican Leaders and the Trump Administration have released a “Joint Statement on Tax Reform” signed by House Speaker Paul Ryan, Senate Majority Leader Mitch McConnell, Treasury Secretary Steve Mnuchin, National Economic Council Director Gary Cohn, Senate Finance Committee Chairman Orrin Hatch and House Ways and Means Committee Chairman Kevin Brady.
 To read a copy of the statement on tax policy click here.

 The mission of the NSSTA membership is to promote the use of structured settlements as part of a comprehensive settlement plan.
 In doing so, we help provide financial security and long-term stability for injury victims and their families.
 It’s important for us to remember that financial planning is just one step in the process to help injury victims get back on their feet.
-There are numerous organizations that support and promote the needs of our claimants in other ways – through legislative initiatives, research funding and advocacy regarding specific illness and injury.
+There are numerous organizations that support and promote the needs of our claimants in other ways – through legislative initiatives, support services and advocacy.

 This week the NSSTA Board of Directors, led by President Jim Early, will be meeting with Senator Mike Crapo of Idaho and Congressman Kevin Brady of Texas.
 Congressman Brady serves as the Chairman of the House Ways and Means Committee, as well as the Chairman of the Joint Committee on Taxation.
 This will be NSSTA’s second meeting with Congressman Brady.
 NSSTA member Chris Shumate has also been invited to attend the meeting and introduce Congressman Brady.